fistbumpfromdestiny/RPG/README.txt

 How to speed run the game:

-Attack and kill the goblin, loot the corpse.
-Light torch.
+Attack and kill the goblin, loot the corpse and wield the sword.
+Light the torch.
 Go east and attack and kill the skeleton, loot the corpse.
 Unequip sword, equip axe, equip helmet, equip chestplate.
 Go west, go south, sell sword.
 Buy potion * 3, consume